Masmiseim36/nxpSDK/middleware/mcuboot_opensource/boot/cypress/MCUBootApp/README.md

-### Port of MCUBoot library to be used with Cypress targets
+### Port of MCUboot library to be used with Cypress targets

 **Solution Description**

-Given solution demonstrates operation of MCUBoot on Cypress' PSoC6 device.
+Given solution demonstrates operation of MCUboot on Cypress' PSoC6 device.

 There are two applications implemented:
-* MCUBootApp - PSoC6 MCUBoot-based bootloading application;
+* MCUBootApp - PSoC6 MCUboot-based bootloading application;
 * BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;

-The demonstration device is CY8CPROTO-062-4343W board which is PSoC6 device with 2M of Flash available.
+Cypress boards, that can be used with this evaluation example:
+- CY8CPROTO-062-4343W - PSoC 6 2M on board
+- CY8CKIT-062-WIFI-BT - PSoC 6 1M on board
+- CY8CPROTO-062S3-4343W - PSoC 6 512K on board
 The default flash map implemented is the following:

 Single-image mode.